alejoalvarez/java/Java Core/21 - Threads.md

 We can also create a thread by creating a new class that extends the Thread class.
 Then, this class overrides the run() method and then we create an instance of this class.
 When you call the start() method, the run() method executes.

-Creating thread using Thread class is more flexible than creating it through the Runnable interface Because it is easy to handle multiple created threads using available methods in Thread class.

 Here is a simple step-by-step process of creating a Java Thread subclass:

 **Step 1**

-As the first step, you need to override the run( ) method of the Thread class.
+As the first step, you need to override the run() method of the Thread class.
 This method is an entry point for the thread and all the business logic is present inside this method.

 The syntax of the run() method is as follows:

 ```java
 public void run( );